 - Pharmacy or Big Box Store

-So long as you are going through a moderate to high volume of film, there are two actions that can be done to lower your costs.
+So long as you are going through a medium to high volume of film, there are two actions that can be done to lower your expenses.

 Bulk Loading Film

-One of the most well-known methods to save some money on film is to buy a roll of 100' of film and load canisters yourself.
+Certainly one of the best ways to spend less money on film is to buy a bulk roll of 100 feet of film and manually load it into canisters by hand.

-Bear in mind that you’re only going to be able to get 100' rolls of black & white film.
-This is because black & white film is much easier and more affordable to develop yourself.
+Be aware that you’re going to be limited to bulk rolls of black and white film.
+This is because black and white film is much easier and more cost-effective to process at home.

 Home Developing and Scanning

-You can process and digitize any film at home.
-It's a smart option to save money so that you can use more film with your Nikon N75.
+It is simple to develop and scan any film yourself.
+In fact it is an intelligence way to save money so you can use more film with your Nikon N75.

-Black & white film is much less complicated to develop yourself.
-Developer temperature and development times are not as vital to do correctly with black & white films as they are for slide or color negative.
+Black and white film is much easier to develop.
+Temperature and time are both not as critical to do correctly with black and white films as they are for color negative or transparency film.